smikhalevski/tag-soup/README.md

 [through options](https://smikhalevski.github.io/tag-soup/interfaces/iparseroptions.html#endsancestorat) which give you fine-grained control over parsing dialect.

-TagSoup uses [`speedy-entites`](https://github.com/smikhalevski/speedy-entities) to parse XML and HTML entities.
-By default, parser created by `createHtmlSaxParser` decodes only legacy HTML entities.
+By default, TagSoup uses [`speedy-entites`](https://github.com/smikhalevski/speedy-entities) to decode XML and HTML entities.
+Parser created by `createHtmlSaxParser` decodes only legacy HTML entities.
 This is done to reduce the bundle size.
 To decode [all HTML entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references) use this snippet: